kristengallagher/Private-Credit-Analysis-Model/README.md

-# Private Credit Contract Loan Analysis Model
+# Private Credit Contract Facility Analysis Model

 ## Overview
 This model evaluates specialty loans secured by guaranteed contracts, structured as a 36-month facility with a 12-month deferral period followed by 24 months of principal and interest payments.
 The analysis covers the full underwriting lifecycle from initial credit assessment through approval recommendation.